Tammy Wynette: 1967–1975: Breakthrough, "Stand by Your Man" and recordings with George Jones

 Wynette started touring amidst her newfound success.
 She was joined by second husband, Don Chapel, and a band called the Countrypolitans.
 The group featured a drummer, steel guitarist, guitar player, bass player, and background singer.
 Wynette herself played acoustic guitar on occasion.
 She toured for the first time internationally in late 1967 to Germany and the United Kingdom.
 She also did several package dates with Chapel, David Houston, and George Jones.
 Wynette and Jones began performing "My Elusive Dreams" on the road following an argument with Houston's management.
 Upon realizing their romantic feelings for one another, Wynette divorced Chapel and married Jones in 1969.

 During this time, Wynette went into the studio to record the single "Stand by Your Man".
 Reportedly written by Wynette and Billy Sherrill in 15 minutes, the song's emphasis on women standing by their husbands made her a spokeswoman for the working class housewife.
 It also received criticism from the feminist movement who found it too conservative.
-"Stand by Your Man" topped the Billboard and RPM country charts, reached number 19 on the Hot 100 and later topped the charts in the United Kingdom.
-A corresponding LP of the same name reached number two on the Billboard country albums chart.
+"Stand by Your Man" topped the US and Canadian country charts, reached number 19 on the US Hot 100 and later topped the United Kingdom chart.
+A corresponding LP of the same name reached number two on the US country albums chart.

 In the wake of "Stand by Your Man", Wynette received a series of accolades.
 In 1969, she joined the cast of the Grand Ole Opry and won her second Grammy award.
-She also won the 1969 Top Female Vocalist accolade from the Academy of Country Music and three back-to-back honors for Female Vocalist of the Year from the Country Music Association (1968, 1969 and 1970).
+She won the 1969 Top Female Vocalist accolade from the Academy of Country Music and three back-to-back honors for Female Vocalist of the Year from the Country Music Association (1968, 1969 and 1970).
 Her 1969 compilation, Tammy's Greatest Hits, was among the first female country albums to certify gold (and later platinum) by the Recording Industry Association of America.
 Critics had also taken notice of her music.
 Greg Adams of AllMusic described the Stand by Your Man LP as "consistent" and gave it five stars.
 Writer Kurt Wolff found her material "from the mid-60's onward" created "a solid female perspective on country radio that the listening public badly craved."
 Meanwhile, rock critic Robert Christgau found Wynette's "sultry" delivery to have "archetypal power".